scottdgaines/mod4-take-home-challenge/README.md

 ## Build
-The coding process too approximately 8 of the 9 hours, and was guided using a Project Board with corresponding user stories and acceptance criteria
+The coding process took approximately 8 of the 9 hours, and was guided using a Project Board with corresponding user stories and acceptance criteria
 ### Wins
 - The use of dynamic variables to display information specific to the user's choices
 - The initial plan was to take the original array of articles provided by the API and filter through them and render only the articles that pertained to a specific topic as set by the user.
 I instead chose to use the varied endpoints as provided by the API to instead refetch a new set of articles from the user-specified topic.